 - Lead school clubs; English and Environmental subjects.

 - Complete weekly teaching reports and feedback to project manager.

 - Participate in beach and village cleanups, encouraging villagers to get involved.

 - Assist with composting and recycling projects and promote sustainable practices by sharing information.

-- Conduct Coral Watch Surveys working with villagers at selected snorkel sites and ensure safe practice.
+- Conduct Coral Watch Surveys and kayak clean ups working with the students at selected snorkel sites and ensure safe practice.